RickMoynihan/lambdalounge-website/doc/conduct.md

 who may be different to yourself is a very low bar, and the minimum we should expect of ourselves but we should always aspire for more.

-This code of conduct has since we began in 2010 gone without saying, and to my knowledge there have never been any conduct issues.
-However, it has come to my attention that a CoC can encourage participation from otherwise under represented groups.
+We believe Lambda Lounge has been respectful and inclusive of all attendees since we began in 2010, and have formalised this here as both an ongoing commitment to our members and as a means to promote equality and diversity in the technology industry.

 The [GeekFeminism Wiki](http://geekfeminism.wikia.com/wiki/Geek_Feminism_Wiki)
 is an excellent resource to learn about implicit and explicit forms of